vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

 ## Using Quota
-###Quota set
+### Quota set

 The resource name of our device plugin is bitfusion.io/gpu, so use the following command to set the quota; Where, if the quota value is 100, it limits 1 GPU.
-Also, since our project only controls the management of requests-bitfusion-io/gpu, quota limits can only be set in Requests
+Also, since our project only controls the management of requests.bitfusion.io/gpu, quota limits can only be set in Requests

-Use the following command to set the quota in tensorflow - benchmark set under the namespace name called bitfusion - quota resource quota
+Use the following command to set the quota in tensorflow-benchmark set under the namespace name called bitfusion-quota resource quota

 ```
 cat <<EOF | kubectl create -f -